top of page

 Complaints

 Any complaints in relation to Summers Family Practice and its handling of personal information should be directed to the practice manager preferably in writing.
-Our email is available on request, or you can write a letter to our address.
+Our email and address details are included in the enquiry section below.
 Upon receipt of a complaint we will consider the details and attempt to resolve it in accordance with our complaints handling procedures.

 We will contact you within 7 business days regarding your complaint.
 Unless a complaint can be dealt with immediately to the satisfaction of both parties, Summers Family Practice will aim to provide a written response to the complainant within 30 days of it being received after having conducted a full investigation of the circumstances.